 127. All God’s People (Queen/Moran), Innuendo, 1991

-Apparently, this song was originally intended for the ‘Barcelona’ album, hence the writing credit for Mike Moran.
-It’s very obviously two interesting song ideas spliced together (a technique they had used before – Breakthru, for example).
+Apparently, this song was originally intended for the Barcelona album, hence the writing credit for Mike Moran.
+It’s very obviously two interesting song ideas spliced together (a technique they had used before — with Breakthru, for example).
 Best moment: when ‘Part 2’ kicks in at roughly 1:49.

 125. Headlong (Queen), Innuendo, 1991

-Apparently written at the time of the Sheer Hear Attack sessions in ’74, it would be interesting to hear a demo recorded at that time, as this ’77 version comes close to a full-on punk sound (an obvious response from Roger to the then-current music scene).
+Apparently written at the time of the Sheer Heart Attack sessions in ’74, it would be interesting to hear a demo recorded at that time, as this ’77 version comes close to a full-on punk sound (an obvious response from Roger to the then-current music scene).
 The rhythm guitar on the demo version released in 2017 sounds more natural than on the final version.

 An unexpected delight on its eventual release some thirty years or so late, Mad the Swine comes from the earliest sessions but failed to make it onto the first album.
 Another example of Freddie’s penchant for Bible-inspired lyrics from that period.
-That apart, it’s hard to envisage where it might have been positioned on the ‘Queen’ album – certainly Roger’s percussion is different from anything else he was doing at the time – or what it might have replaced.
-The break at roughly 1:38 (“And then one day you’ll realise…”) is wonderful.
+That apart, it’s hard to envisage where it might have been positioned on the Queen album — certainly Roger’s percussion is more audible in the mix than on other songs of the time — or what it might have replaced.
+Best moment: the wonderful break at roughly 1:38 (“And then one day you’ll realise …”).

 122. If You Can’t Beat Them (Deacon), Jazz, 1978